jedevc/fyp-report/report.md

 At the end of the pipeline, vulnspec produces C code that contains the desired vulnerabilities.
-However, vulnerable C code by itself doesn't guarantee exploitation and provide no details as to the difficulty of producing a working exploit - these factors come down to compiler options, kernel settings and the environment setup.
+However, vulnerable C code by itself doesn't guarantee exploitation and provide no details as to the difficulty of producing a working
+exploit: these factors come down to compiler options, kernel settings and the environment setup.

 Therefore, to bridge this gap, we provide some additional utilities for